 Minimum scheduling rules to prevent last-minute meetings

 Do you schedule across time zones?
 Calendly and Acuity include automatic time zone detection for scheduling.
-It’s a critical feature for anyone scheduling non-local appointments.

 For scheduling, Acuity offers extended benefits such as multi-location appointment setting.
 This keeps you organized even when team members from several offices are included in your scheduling process.